 Make sure you fry until all the potatoes’ skin are bursting open.
 And this dish doesn’t need any dressing to cover its flavor, regardless of a sprinkle of salt.
 You can grab a bag of papa criollas at numerous street vendors in Colombia.

 If you want some dishes screaming “sweet”, then merengon should be your first choice.
-Made from baking meringue, filled and topped with whipped cream and fruits, merengon is all about sweet.
-So, be careful with the sugar rush after eating this.
+A classic dessert originating from Colombia, merengon is made from baking meringue.
+It’s then filled and topped with whipped cream and fruits.
+This dessert is about irresistible sweetness.

 Another special thing about merengon in Colombia is that it usually includes tropical fruits, such as soursop, strawberries, bananas, and kiwis.